deeputech/deeputech.github.io/_posts/2020-02-18-deno-runtime-for-typescript.md

 ## ES Modules

-Deno supports only ES Modules using a remote or local URL.
+Deno supports only [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) using a remote or local URL.
 This keeps dependency management simple and light.
 Unlike NodeJS, Deno doesn't try to be too smart here, which means:

 -   `require()` is not supported, so no confusion with import syntax
 -   No "magical" module resolution
--   Third party modules are imported by URL(Local and remote)
+-   Third-party modules are imported by URL(Local and remote)
 -   Remote code is fetched only once and cached globally for later use
--   Remote code is considered immutaable and never updated unless --reload flag is used
+-   Remote code is considered immutable and never updated unless `--reload` flag is used
 -   Dynamic imports are supported
 -   Supports [import maps](https://deno.land/std/manual.md#import-maps)
--   Third party modules in [https://deno.land/x/](https://deno.land/x/)
+-   Third-party modules are available in [https://deno.land/x/](https://deno.land/x/)
--   NPM modules can be used if required as simple local file URL or from [jspm.io](https://jspm.io/) or [pika.dev](https://www.pika.dev/)
+-   NPM modules can be used, if required, as simple local file URL or from [jspm.io](https://jspm.io/) or [pika.dev](https://www.pika.dev/)

-Hence we can any import any library that is available from a URL
+Hence we can any import any library that is available from a URL.
+Let's build on our HTTP server example

 ```typescript
 import { serve } from "https://deno.land/std/http/server.ts";